CryptosOdysseus/AALE-Contributions/AAA-Agency-Law .md

 **Chris comment:**

 >_Perhaps Agency Law may not be sufficient to cover, also in the context of AALEs, implications for contract law, property law, etc, and consequences on, for ex., mechanisms to warrant supply chain integrity, such as: certificates of origin, of conformity, of quality, bill of lading, shipment tracking, etc. How to implement supply chain integrity components with AALEs at principal and/or agent and/or third-party level, etc, when some or all of these components are themselves operating in autonomous / automated fashion.
-Furthermore, there is a fundamental question here for Contract Law: when one or several among Principal – Agent – Third Party are AALE(s), what becomes of the technical definition of a “contract” when all or some of these AALE(s) parties are signatories, next to human or administrative “persons”.
-Is “contract” just a piece of paper or does it require to be encoded or at least have an encoded twin, in which case, what is the legal status of this encoded doppelganger, what are referents for both legal and technical enforcement (basic question).
+Furthermore, there is a fundamental question here for Contract Law: when one or several among Principal – Agent – Third Party are AALE(s), what becomes of the technical definition of a “contract” when all or some of these AALE(s) parties are signatories, next to human or administrative “persons”. **Is “contract” just a piece of paper or does it require to be encoded or at least have an encoded twin, in which case, what is the legal status of this encoded doppelganger, what are referents for both legal and technical enforcement (pretty basic question)**._

 #